zordicom/openarm_description/docs/mujoco_status.md

 ]
 ```

-All configs are loaded into the controller manager's parameter space, enabling dynamic switching.
+All configs are loaded into the controller manager's parameter space, enabling seamless dynamic switching without restarting the simulation.

 ---